-Well, the ten-day demonstration was a great success, thanks in part to the fact that Gillo convinced many directors to come up one by one and see us.
+Well, the ten-day demonstration was a great success, thanks in part to the fact that Gillo convinced many directors to come and see us one..
 We didn't have to wait long before a major film project asked for our services.
 The first Italian director to understand the potential and want to use digital techniques was Giuseppe Tornatore.
 He told me that he wanted to make his next film 'The Legend of the Pianist' look like a film produced with a much higher budget than it actually had.
-So, I asked him to explain to me what he wanted in terms of visuals, and we worked on resolving his creative needs, discussing with Mike how we could achieve these visual effects and virtual sets.
+So, I asked him to explain to me what he wanted in terms of visuals, and we worked on resolving his creative needs, and helping production costs, discussing with Mike how we could achieve these visual effects and virtual sets.
 I felt very confident in Mike's expertise in cinematography and motion control, and we came up with a number of solutions to help achieve our goals and save production money overall.

 In the end we worked on about 450 shots, and I put together a temporary consortium of visual effects companies across Europe to work on them.
-See this link for more on the "Legend of the Pianist on the Ocean".
+See this link for more on the visual effects of the "Legend of the Pianist on the Ocean".

 I often consulted in teamwork with designers and creatives in film production.
 I have offered my services as visual effects supervisor on these films following a career during which I have also founded and successfully managed several of Italy's leading post-production facilities.
 A pioneer in intermediate digital film techniques, I have been involved in early d-cinema trials, innovative digital film restoration techniques, d-cinema mastering, digital 3d film shooting and post-production, and advanced digital lab techniques.